SeniorTest/event-dashboard/README.md

 Enhance data by adding information from other services, like a [Pact broker](https://docs.pact.io/getting_started/sharing_pacts).

 ## Idea
-A consumer gets all Kafka events on a regular basis and writes them into elasticsearch.
+A consumer gets all Kafka events on a regular basis and writes them into elasticsearch (Note: consuming and writing of events is not part of this application!)
 On consuming the callbacks for updating the diagrams are called, for example "lastUpdate".
 The diagrams are build using timeseries between lastCleared and lastUpdate, as well es the consumer group id.

 # Overview